 First you'll want to decide if you are going to use fresh or frozen corn.
 If you are using frozen, let it defrost on the counter for about an hour before you get started.

 If you are using fresh corn, you'll want to cut the kernels off the cob.
 To do this, stand the corn on one end on a plate or a bowl over a plate.
 Then with a sharp knife cut as close to the cob as you can while cutting the kernels off in a downward motion.

 You'll want to run the blender until you've achieved your desired consistency.
-This soup is great with a little bit of texture, but you can also puree until smooth to achieve something more like a corn bisque.
-I love using the blender to help puree soups.
+This soup is great with a little bit of texture, but you can also puree until it's a smooth and creamy soup, something more like a corn bisque.
 Another recipe this method works great for in is this Curried Carrot Sweet Potato Soup.

 How to serve Corn Basil Soup

 There are a few ways to serve this soup.
 You can let the blender run a while and have a hot soup straight from the blender (it will be VERY smooth).
 You can serve it room temperature at any consistency.